CodePipeWrangler/code_jitsu_gh/genomics/conv_ULTRA-tsv/readme.md.txt

 ## Features

-- **Converts JSON to TSV:** The script processes ULTRA's JSON output files and converts them to a more accessible TSV format.
+- **Converts JSON to TSV:** The script processes ULTRA's JSON output files and converts them to TSV.
 - **Targeted Data Extraction:** It captures key fields from the JSON, including `SequenceName`, `Start`, `Length`, `Period`, `Score`, `Substitutions`, `Insertions`, `Deletions`, `Consensus`, and `Sequence`.
-- **Usage Instructions:** The script includes a usage function that provides instructions when run without parameters or with the `--help` option.
+- **Usage:** enter the`--help` option.

-## Under Construction
+## Note

-Currently, the script does not capture the Sub-repeat data.
-This functionality is under development.
-However, most of the useful data for identifying centromeric repeats or transposable elements is already embedded in the Repeat data alone, making the script highly useful even in its current form.
+Currently, the script does not capture the Sub-repeat field.
+Given most of the useful data for identifying centromeric repeats or transposable elements is already embedded in the primary repeat alone.

 ## Usage